laurentknauss/Stacks_Queues_Linked_Lists_Hash_Tables/README.md

 # **Stacks , Queues, LinkedLists & HashTables in Golang**

--Stacks & queues are basic linear dta strcutures. both have flexible size , meaning they grow and shrink dynamically as you take in & take out data.<br>
+-Stacks & queues are basic linear dta strcutures. both have flexible size , meaning they grow and shrink dynamically as you take in & take out data.
 The difference between a stack & a queue is the way data is removed.<br>

 In a stack design  , this is Last In , First Out. ( like a stack of  books in real life, if you want to remove a book from that stack<br>